yaxollum/floundernews.github.io/_articles/2022/06/2022-06-05-mark-lottery.md

 "While I think making marks completely random and in no way reflective of your abilities is quite practical, a lottery is just a boring way to do so; it's so old-fashioned," commented Bob, a Grade 9 student.
 Bob and other students are pushing to use random number generators instead.
 Many of them even sent their own programs to use in lieu of the lottery system.

 At the time of writing, Flounder personnel found the current course median for the majority of courses to be 50%, a sharp plummet from before the change.
-Teachers who opted to use student programs for random number generation, however, saw a 17% increase in students’ averages..
+Teachers who opted to use student programs for random number generation, however, saw a 17% increase in students’ averages.